 And, in a first for medical education in the eastern United States, the Lewis Katz School of Medicine at Temple University has supplied the technology to every medical student in its classes of 2024 and 2025 within the same academic year.
 Then, the class of 2026 received POCUS devices at their white coat ceremony.
 And now, thanks to enduring alumni generosity in partnership with the school’s commitment to prioritizing innovation, the class of 2027 will receive the same transformative gift when they begin their medica education at Temple in the fall.

 POCUS, or point-of-care ultrasound, utilizes a lightweight, pocket-sized device that pairs with a specially programmed smartphone or tablet, creating a “stethoscope with eyes.”
 Quickly and simply, it produces images of structures inside the body in real time.

-“Just like the stethoscope fundamentally reshaped medicine over two hundred years ago, POCUS is quickly becoming integral to medicine – and we are among the first in the country to teach students to use it,” said Amy J. Goldberg, MD, FACS, Interim Dean of the Katz School of Medicine.
+“Just like the stethoscope fundamentally reshaped medicine over two hundred years ago, POCUS is quickly becoming integral to medicine – and we are among the first in the country to teach students to use it,” said Amy J. Goldberg, MD, FACS, The Marjorie Joy Katz Dean of the Katz School of Medicine.

 With POCUS poised to revolutionize the speed and ease of diagnosis in any setting, Dean Goldberg made it a priority for medical students as soon as she was named Interim Dean last spring.
 A priority not just to teach it to them but to get POCUS into their hands individually – just as each student owns a stethoscope.